sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 - City, State, Zip, and variant representations of these elements such as abbreviations
 - Digits, Street, City, State, Zip, and variant representations of these elements such as abbreviations
 - PO boxes with a number represented in digits
+- Lists of addresses in the preceding formats

 For example: